About this Program

 Coursework

-This major requires a minimum of 29 credits in foundation coursework, 35 credits in core coursework.
-The cybersecurity specialization requires 9 credits of technical electives enabling students to deepen their knowledge and obtain hands-on experience in cybersecurity, preparing students for a career in this important field.
+This major requires a minimum of 29 credits in foundation coursework, 35 credits in core coursework, and 9 credits of technical electives in cybersecurity.
+The 9 credits of technical electives in cybersecurity enable students to deepen their knowledge and obtain hands-on experience in cybersecurity, preparing students for a career in this important field.
 Students must earn minimum grades of C in coursework for the major.
 An exit interview is required in the student's last semester.

 A student can request to transfer in a maximum of four courses toward required core Computer Science or required Computer Science elective coursework, dependent upon courses being deemed equivalent by the Department.
 Course equivalency requests should begin with the department advising office, followed by the undergraduate coordinator.